edouStriZ/edouStriZ/README.md

 * 🖥️  See my portfolio at [my site]()
 * ✉️  You can contact me at [email]()
-* 😎  I'm working on something very, very cool
+* 😎  I'm working on web projects and video games

 ### Skills